This assumes that you have the latest version of the minikube

-binary, which you can get here.
+binary, which you can get from the minikube website.

 minikube start --memory=4096 # 2GB default memory isn't always enough